wassimk/gh-navigator.nvim/README.md

 ### Prerequisites

-The plugin is mostly a wrapper around the [GitHub CLI](https://cli.github.com/), `gh`, with a few direct calls to `git`.
+The plugin is mostly a wrapper around the [GitHub CLI](https://cli.github.com/) tool, `gh`, with a few direct calls to `git`.
 So ensure the `gh` tool is installed and can connect to your GitHub account.

 An example of how to setup `gh` for a macOS user is: